 There is no free Bloomberg or Westlaw printing.
 Lexis does offer free printing to registered law students.
 Any Lexis printing you do will not be deducted from your print allowance, so long as you make sure to use Lexis printing options rather than printing through MobilePrint/Pharos.

-Lexis documents are sent to 1 of the service's 2 printers which are located in the LL130 printing/scanning room.
+Lexis documents are sent to Lexis printers located in the LL130 printing/scanning room.
 Please do not attempt to fill or maintain these printers on your own.
-Notify a Lexis representative if there are printer problems, as these printers are staffed and maintained by Lexis.
+Notify a Lexis representative if there are printer problems.
 If there is no rep available, you can ask a labtech for help, but you may also need to contact the technical support staff at Lexis if the issue is beyond the labtech's area of expertise.

 Lexis has a rotating file stand set up for old print jobs.
 If at anytime you print from home through your Lexis account, your jobs can still be printed to the Lexis printers in the print/scanning room.
 These files tend to be quite large and can easily pile up, so during the semester they are filed alphabetically by last name and placed in the rotating stand located adjacent to the printers.
 The stand is cleaned out every week or two, so please be prompt in retrieving your documents or else they will be recycled.